 In 2023, the Global Roundtable welcomed a new Member: Mars Petcare.

-(5th October 2023) This human rights impact assessment (HRIA) was conducted in Senegal and Mauritania (July and September 2022, January 2023) to better understand the situation on the ground, and to link the impacts in the small pelagic fish value chain in Senegal and Mauritania with the United Nations’ business and human rights framework.
+(5th October 2023) A human rights impact assessment (HRIA) was conducted in Senegal and Mauritania (July and September 2022, January 2023) to better understand the situation on the ground, and to link the impacts in the small pelagic fish value chain in Senegal and Mauritania with the United Nations’ business and human rights framework.

 (5th-7th December 2023)